Yummy or too sour? Plains All American Pipeline L.P. (PAA) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

 The share price of Plains All American Pipeline L.P.
-(NASDAQ:PAA) raised 4.64% to close Tuesday’s market session at $12.17, higher as compared to yesterday’s close.
-The stock price fluctuated between $11.63 and $12.38 throughout the trading session with the volume trading being 5659663 shares, which represented a significant variation when compared to the three months average volume of 4.92 million shares.
-The firm’s stock price fluctuated 3.93% within the last five trades and 12.37% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 22.31% in the last 6 months and 10.14% was added to its value over the previous 3 months.
-PAA stock is trading at a margin of 7.90%, 14.44% and 15.13% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+(NASDAQ:PAA) raised 0.08% to close Monday’s market session at $12.27, higher as compared to yesterday’s close.
+The stock price fluctuated between $12.16 and $12.57 throughout the trading session with the volume trading being 5932706 shares, which represented a significant variation when compared to the three months average volume of 4.98 million shares.
+The firm’s stock price fluctuated 5.50% within the last five trades and 11.14% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 16.08% in the last 6 months and 6.88% was added to its value over the previous 3 months.
+PAA stock is trading at a margin of 6.31%, 14.14% and 15.74% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Plains All American Pipeline L.P.’s Profitability and Valuation Ratios Tell Us About the Stock?